rocpengliu/FunTaxSeq/README.md

-# FunTaxSeq
-## a unified platform for simultaneous taxonomic and functional profilings based on tiered search from metagenomic sequence data!
+# FunTaxSeq: <small>a unified platform for simultaneous taxonomic and functional profilings based on tiered search from metagenomic sequence data.</small>

 ### Download and build funtaxseq
 ```shell